Drag Queens at the Last Supper

 You are just the latest step in a line that goes all the way back to the primordial soup.
 You’re a link in an incredibly long chain.
 Each previous link, all the people in previous generations, found a way to overcome their challenges and pass on their experiences and what they learned.
 You can too!

 As for overpopulation, sorry-not-sorry, but no, the Earth isn’t overpopulated.
-If you give everyone on Earth today just one acre and we’d all still fit in Texas.
+If you give everyone on Earth today a whole acre then we’d all still fit in Texas.
 (I know people from there like to talk about how big it is, but look at a globe and you’ll see otherwise.
 Sorry, Texans.)
 And remember, half the reason we need so many calories is that we drag around these giant computers in our heads that solve incredibly difficult problems.
 And not exceeding Earth’s carrying capacity is one such problem.
 We’ll improvise, we’ll adapt, and we’ll overcome.

 On Being An American